 How Long Is a Life Sentence?
-State by State Overview
+State-by-State Guide (2026)

 A "life sentence" in the United States does not have a single definition.
 Depending on the state, the crime, and when the offense was committed, a life sentence can mean anything from parole eligibility after 10 years to spending the rest of your natural life behind bars with no possibility of release.